 In 2020, our vision is to provide even greater out-of-the-box connectivity for critical enterprise apps and to make it even easier for users to seamlessly access content across multiple channels and devices.

 One of the key trends of 2019: cloud is now a forgone conclusion.
 For our customers, it’s really no longer a question of on-premises or cloud, it’s a question of whether to run in their cloud or ours.
 Increasingly, we also get questions from customers about multi-cloud deployments and how to leverage best-of-breed services from other cloud providers.

-In 2019, we embarked on a journey to enable continuous innovation in our Nuxeo Cloud offering.
+In 2019, we embarked on a journey to enable continuous innovation in Nuxeo Cloud, our Cloud Content Management system.
 We developed a versioned API and implemented a CI/CD pipeline for our cloud.
 The goal was simple: to deliver new features and capabilities to our cloud customers more quickly and, in turn, get faster feedback on those new capabilities.